 - Height: At least 720px

 - File Format: MP4 or JPG only

 - Note that on some taller devices the left and right edges of your Canvas will be cropped – keep these clear of key content.

 - In addition your Canvas must be legally compliant, appropriate for Spotify and not include promotional content.
 More about this here.

 Canvas is currently available to select artists via Spotify for Artists.
-Join the waiting list or speak to your label manager to gain access.
+Speak to your label manager to gain access.